We offer a range of features across our mortgages, designed with your clients in mind.

 Daily interest is calculated as standard on all our mortgages.

-So, each time your client pays off part of their mortgage, whether it's a regular payment or an overpayment, the interest is recalculated the next working day.
+Each time your client pays off part of their mortgage, whether through a regular payment or an overpayment, the interest is recalculated the next working day.

 This means your client only pays interest on what they owe.
-It's the fairest way of charging interest and this reduces your client's mortgage balance without the need to wait for the end of the month or even year (terms and conditions apply).
+It's a fairer way of charging interest and helps reduce their mortgage balance without needing to wait until the end of the month or year (terms and conditions apply).

 Underpayments

-Interest will not be charged on any balance increase arising from underpayments until the next capitalisation of the account, annually on 31 December.
+Interest will not be charged on any balance increase resulting from underpayments until the next capitalisation of the account (annually on 31 December).

-Underpayments can only be agreed up to the limit of the overpayment reserve.
-Borrowers must establish the amount of overpayment reserve on their account and agree a period of underpayment before commencing underpayments.
+- Underpayments can only be agreed up to the limit of the overpayment reserve

 Underpayments are not subject to affordability or eligibility checks (terms and conditions apply).

-More information for your client, including how to apply, is available on our customer website (opens in a new window).
+More information, including how to apply, is available on our customer website.

-Use our online product finder to get the right mortgage product for your clients.
+Use our online product finder to find the right mortgage product for your clients.